udacity/create-your-own-adventure/english/marshmallow.md

+This is a story to look for your own, to [fight your way out of this](fight-out/fight-out.md) or to calm down and search for your [destiny](destiny/destiny.md).

 You are are man (or woman) for all seasons but need help in choosing your travel destinations..
 Of course we are happy to help you with these [suggestions](travel-destinations/travel-destinations.md)